jupyter/jupyter/docs/source/what_is_jupyter.md

 A many-pieces (modular) approach also has advantages for people using Jupyter software, and to the people who write it.

-Let's break down some of the pieces:
+Let's look at some of the pieces:

 - JupyterLab's interface is a web app that you open in a browser program like FireFox or Google Chrome (websites themselves commonly have code